Proven-Paradox/shaper-system/Handbook.md

 ## Ability Keywords
 Some specific terms come with Abilities.
 These can be effects that Abilities confer on you, or things that change how you use the Abilities themselves.
 Here are their definitions:
 * **Careful** - An Ability that normally only uses the listed Major or Minor Action, but that is improved if you also use your second Action on it, representing taking the time to do it right.
-* **Cover** - If you have Cover and you are in a space with any other ally, enemies cannot target you.
-Any Abilities that pick a target can only pick your other allies.
-Abilities that affect squares instead of targets can still affect you as normal.
 * **Grounded** - An Terrain Ability with the [Grounded] tag must be cast with a floor beneath it.
 These Abilities cannot be cast at airborne squares, and do not affect characters with the [Hover](#hover) Power or [Flight](#flight) Condition.
 * **Overload** - An Ability that can be improved if you add an additional cost.
 This represents putting more of your energy or power into the Ability.
 * **Taunt** - If you have Taunt and are in a space with any other ally, enemies must target you.
 Any Abilities that pick a target can only pick you.
 Abilities that affect squares instead of targets can still affect your allies as normal.